 For example, writing your own book is indeed an effective if not essential tool for establishing your credibility.
 They say that you must “publish or perish.”

 Today, that statement has greater meaning.
-In an society where people are constantly bombarded with marketing messages and leery of claims of any kind, the process of communicating your uniqueness, your competitive advantage and especially your expertise through the written word (such as by writing books, articles, endorsements, reviews and press releases) is far more credible and believable than any direct promotional message.
+In a society where people are constantly bombarded with marketing messages and leery of claims of any kind, the process of communicating your uniqueness, your competitive advantage, and especially your expertise through the written word (such as by writing books, articles, endorsements, reviews, and press releases) is far more credible and believable than any direct promotional message.

 I may be overly emphasizing the importance of putting things down in writing, but I feel that I can never stress it enough.
 Realize that the above items, along with all of the tools that you've learned in the previous commandments, are crucially important to have in writing in some form or another in order to create lasting top-of-mind awareness.
 The written word is immensely powerful!